 - Violent Crimes.
 If you’ve been accused of committing a violent crime, you don’t have time to waste.
 Penalties in these serious cases can be elevated by any number of factors.
 The severity of the injuries alleged and whether a firearm was used are both aggravating factors that can add years to a prison sentence if you’re convicted.
 Mandatory minimum sentencing requirements might also apply.
 Despite the societal stigma, prosecutors still have to prove their case beyond a reasonable doubt.
 Our lawyers will identify any weaknesses and use our own evidence to introduce reasonable doubt into the equation.

 No matter the charges, having a strong legal advocate in your corner is the key to a successful outcome.
 To learn more, call our law office for a free consultation today.

 Call An Experienced Collin County Criminal Defense Lawyer for Help Today

 Failing to take action when you have been accused of a crime is a surefire path to conviction.
 If you are the suspect in an investigation or have been charged with a crime, don’t hesitate to get legal help.
-Our skilled and compassionate lawyers at Edgett Law Firm are here to fight for your future and your freedom.
+Our skilled and compassionate lawyers at the Edgett Law Firm are here to fight for your future and your freedom.

 To schedule your free consultation with an experienced Collin County criminal defense lawyer, all you have to do is call.
 We’re always available and ready to put our skills and experience to work for you.
-We serve clients in Collin County, Dallas County and across North Texas.
+We serve clients in Collin County, Dallas County, and across North Texas.